rockymadden/scala-node/readme.md

 Proof of concept to determine if [Scala.js](https://github.com/scala-js/scala-js) could be leveraged to make a [Node.js](https://github.com/joyent/node) module.
 It can.

-__With this structure:__
+__With this structure you can:__
-* You can use Scala test frameworks (e.g. specs2) to test your Scala codebase prior to JavaScript compilation.
+* Use Scala test frameworks (e.g. specs2) to test your Scala codebase prior to JavaScript compilation.
-* You can use JavaScript test frameworks (e.g. mocha) to test your JavaScript codebase.
-This includes your scala.js compiled code.
+* Use JavaScript test frameworks (e.g. mocha) to test your JavaScript codebase.
+This includes your Scala.js compiled code.

 ## Usage